kokoro-aya/shizuku-front-end/README.md

 ![](./img/screenshot.png)

-This project provides a simple interface to present the features of Amatsukaze, a simple application inspired by Karel and Playgrounds.
-The Amatsukaze consists of a fictive programming language and a grid where users could control the character to move around and interact with it.
+This project provides a simple interface to present the features of Amatsukaze or Simulatte, a simple application inspired by Karel and Playgrounds.
+The Amatsukaze consists of a fictive programming language and a grid where users could control the character to move around and interact with it, which has been discontinued.
+The Simulatte consists of achieving the similar features of game by using Kotlin DSL.

 The Shizuku is a SPA with following features: